mschwarzmueller/book-react-key-concepts-e2/exercises/questions-answers.md

 It's very common to fetch data as a new page is loaded.
 Similarily, it's very common to change the page after committing some action (e.g., after sending a request).
 Hence it makes sense to combine these tasks with routing.

-With React Router, you can load data right before a page is rendered and navigate to a different route after an action completed.
+With React Router, you can load data right before a page is rendered and navigate to a different route after an action is completed.

 # 2. What’s the purpose of `loader()` functions?